HackCampus/website/app/interview-guide/index.static.md

 ## Don't panic!

 **Interviews are always extremely stressful.** If you are well-prepared, you should be able to confidently have your best go at it.
-Sometimes the most awful interviews are actually your most successful - it may just be the case that the interviewer was so impressed with your knowledge that they tried to catch you out. :)
+Sometimes the interviews that feel the most stressful are actually your most successful - it may just be the case that the interviewer was so impressed with your knowledge that they tried to catch you out. :)

 Either way, if you feel like an interview has not gone well, just consider it a learning experience, and try again with the next one.
 In every interview you take, you will get a little bit better at talking about yourself and your achievements, and will know a little bit more about software engineering and computer science, until you manage to find your dream job.